-The Federal Government provides exemptions from the criminal prohibitions on possession and production of marijuana through the Marijuana Medical Access Regulations (the "MMAR").
-Licenses are issued to individuals under the MMAR which designate the quantity that can be produced and by whom.
-Licenses can be issued for either personal production or production by a person on behalf of the user.
+The Federal Government currently provides exemptions from the criminal prohibitions on possession and production of marijuana through the MMAR.
+Licenses are issued to individuals under the MMAR which designate the quantity of marijuana that can be produced and by whom.
+Licenses can be issued for either personal production or production by a person on behalf of the user; however, because of federal privacy legislation the identity of license holders is not disclosed to local governments.
+The Federal government does not currently consult with or require any applicant for an MMAR license to seek appropriate approvals from local government before an MMAR license is issued.